Memory (Cats song): Barbra Streisand version

 American singer, songwriter, actress and director Barbra Streisand recorded "Memory" (produced by Lloyd Webber himself) for her 1981 album Memories.
 When released as a single, Streisand's cover reached No. 52 on the Billboard Hot 100 chart and No. 9 on the Billboard adult contemporary chart in 1982.
 In the UK this version peaked at No. 34 the same year.
-In Europe, it peaked at number one in Finland.
+The cover was also used in the 2023 superhero film The Marvels.

 Charts

+Legacy

+The song was used in a lip-sync on series 2 of RuPaul's Drag Race UK between contestants Tayce and Cherry Valentine in the second episode.